Neretva: Roman period

+Medieval period

 Ottoman period

 The Old Bridge was commissioned by Suleiman the Magnificent in 1557 to replace an older wooden suspension bridge.
 Construction began in 1557 and took nine years: according to the inscription the bridge was completed in 974 AH, corresponding to the period between 19 July 1566 and 7 July 1567.
 Memories and legends and the name of the builder, Mimar Hayruddin (student of the Old/Great Sinan (Mimar Sinan / Koca Sinan), the Ottoman architect) were preserved in writing.
 Charged under pain of death to construct a bridge of such unprecedented dimensions, the architect reportedly prepared for his own funeral on the day the scaffolding was finally removed from the completed structure.
 Upon its completion it was the widest man-made arch in the world.
 Associated technical issues remain obscure: how the scaffolding was erected, how the stone was transported from one bank to the other, and how the scaffolding was maintained during construction.
 On 9 November 1993, during the war in Bosnia and Herzegovina it was destroyed by sustained artillery shelling.
 After the war, immediate plans were raised to reconstruct the bridge as a symbol of peace and ethnic harmony, literally bridging the two sides of the conflict.
 They attempted to reuse as much original material as possible.
 Salvage operations, funded by the international community, raised the stones and the remains of the bridge from the river bed.
 Missing elements or parts that were not usable were cut from the original quarry.

 Now listed as a World Heritage Site, the bridge was rebuilt under the aegis of UNESCO.
 Its 1,088 stones were shaped according to the original techniques, at a cost of about €12 million.
 The grand opening was held on 23 July 2004.

 It is traditional for the town's young men to leap from the 24 m bridge into the Neretva.
-The practice dates back to 1566, the time the bridge was built, and an event was held every summer in front of population.
+The practice dates back to 1566, the time the bridge was built, and an event was held every summer in front of the populace.
 The first recorded instance of someone diving off the bridge is from 1664.
 In 1968 a formal diving competition was inaugurated and held every summer.